 The system is located in the center of a closed growing facility (or greenhouse with a thermal screen).
 Its operation consists of taking in air from the bottom and expelling it from the top, in a 360° radius.
 The specialized design allows the expelled, dehumidified air, which is dry and slightly hotter, to travel along the ceiling (or screen) throughout the space to all corners, descending as it cools.
 This concept creates circular air movement which goes through the foliage horizontally and vertically, diffusing the air surrounding the leaves while supplying optimal conditions at all levels.

 Air circulation has many benefits.
-First and foremost, it allows an efficient diffusion of microclimates, letting the plant enjoy the conditions it needs.
-This happens through the creation of homogenous conditions, meaning that similar conditions are maintained throughout the entire space, including inside the dense foliage of the plants.
+First and foremost, it helps diffuse microclimates, letting the plants enjoy the conditions they need.
+This happens by creating homogenous conditions, meaning that similar conditions are maintained throughout the entire space, including inside the dense foliage of the plants.

-Creating these uniform conditions is a huge factor in the plant’s wellbeing, both in providing constant optimal conditions throughout the entire growing area, and through the control of disease outbreak.
-Being on point with this allows the reaping of extra benefits as well, such as the potential to increase crop placement density at lower risk.
+Creating these uniform conditions is a huge factor in the plant’s wellbeing.
+Both in providing constant optimal conditions throughout the entire growing area, and through the control of disease outbreak.
+Being on point with this lets growers reap extra benefits as well, such as increasing crop placement density at lower risk.

 Dr. Avraham Arbel, Head of the Department of Growth, Production & Environmental Engineering at the Agricultural Research Organization, Israel: “Circulation is the glue which binds all efforts to maintain uniform climate conditions to maximize crop yield and quality.
 When it is not integrated into the entire operation design scheme, growers experience fluctuations in all aspects, from the conditions themselves to the end product”